tony-go/fdb/README.md

 # fdb

-Fdb is an _append log only_ key value store written in Rust.
+Fdb is an _append-only log_, key value store written in Rust.

 Written in the context of "Rust In Action" book.